Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Could property prices jump again in Oxford as of 2026?

-The single biggest demand-side trigger that could drive prices higher in Oxford is further Bank of England rate cuts feeding through to cheaper mortgage deals, because monthly payment affordability is the binding constraint for most Oxford buyers given the city's high price-to-income ratio.
+The single biggest demand-side trigger that could push Oxford prices higher is further Bank of England rate cuts feeding through into cheaper mortgage deals, because even a 1% drop in mortgage rates can increase a typical Oxford buyer's purchasing power by roughly 10%.

 Please also note that we regularly publish and update real estate price forecasts for Oxford here.